Crispy Tofu Bites

 - Tofu – Tofu comes in many shapes, textures, and sizes, but for crisping, you want the softest firm tofu you can find.
 Soft and silken tofus are made from soy milk that’s had a coagulant added, and then it’s slowly heated to set.
 This gives it the texture of soft egg custard.
-This type of tofu will not work for this recipe.
+It works great for simmered dishes like mapo tofu, or miso soup, but it contains too much water to crisp properly.
 The other kind of tofu is set by heating the soy milk and coagulant rapidly, which causes curds to form.
 Then the mixture is strained, and the curds are put into a mold to drain and press.
 How long the tofu is pressed determines how firm it is.
 This is the type of tofu you want for crisping, but you ideally want one that hasn’t been pressed for very long as it will make crispy tofu that has a softer, more juicy texture on the inside.
 Unfortunately, brands aren’t very consistent with their labeling.
 If you’re using House Foods brand, their “medium-firm” tofu is perfect for this.

 - Salt – The salt not only lightly seasons the tofu but also helps draw out extra moisture from the tofu’s surface through osmosis.